When Can A Sick Child Return To School?

 Now, we’ve all been brought up thinking that you need a certain number of every type of food each day.
 But it’s not like your calcium or other nutrients reset to zero when you wake up each day.

 So instead, if you can at least aim for a good variety of healthy foods over the course of a week or a week and a half—and by “healthy,” I mean lots of fruits and veggies, and minimal added sugar—then you can be sure that your child is likely getting an immune system-boosting diet.
+It’s those fruits & veggies that help to feed the good bacteria we have in our gut—our “gut flora”—that help boost our immune systems and keep us healthy.
+Eating a wide range of plants will help your kids get sick less often.
+For more on that topic, take a listen to my interview with acclaimed gut health expert, Dr. Will Bulsiewicz here.

 Attack the mucus!